Qatar Airways to launch Saudi services early next year

 “We have chosen the name of the Saudi carrier ...
 Al Maha Airways.
 We hope to start operations in the first half of next year,” Baker told Reuters at the Dubai Airshow.

-Qatar Airways became one of the first foreign airlines to obtain carrier licenses in Saudi, following the opening of the country’s aviation market last December.
+Qatar Airways and Bahrain’s national carrier Gulf Air became the first foreign airlines to obtain carrier licenses in Saudi, following the opening of the country’s aviation market last December.

 Currently, only national carrier Saudi Arabian Airlines and budget airline National Air Services serve a domestic market of about 27 million people.
 Foreign carriers can only fly in and out of Saudi Arabia, not within the country.